 A Franchise Disclosure Document (FDD) is a critical document for you in franchise evaluation.
-But it can only get you so far in seeing the whole picture of a concept.
+While the franchise gives you a lot of valuable information, they don’t tell the whole story of a franchise.

 A Franchise Disclosure Document (FDD) is a required piece of documentation every franchisor must assemble to comply with, among other regulations, the Federal Trade Commission’s (FTC) Federal Franchise Rule, enacted in 1979.

 FDDs contain 23 items covering all kinds of baseline information key to helping prospective franchisees understand the system into which they are buying.
 The franchisor must provide the FDD to prospective franchisees at least 14 days prior to signing an agreement, although the FTC does not require filing of this document at the federal level.